riccardo-dagna/roguelike-tutorial-tcod/README.md

 - Targeting ability with scrolls (single-target and area)
 - Equipment (weapon, armor and accessory)
 - Chests containing equipment (depending on the floor the player is)
-- Condition (bleeding, poison, stun and confusion, grab (only for the enemy), condemnation, petrification, fear(only for the enemy))
+- Condition (bleeding, poison, stun and confusion, condemnation, petrification, fear (on the enemy), blindness)
 - Elemental damage (fire, ice, electric, acid) - only damage

 Mechanics added in the game, to test:
-- Condition (grab (added for the enemy, but needs to be checked))
+- Condition (grab (for the enemy, but needs to be checked))
 - Chests (to correct random item generation by floor, and to tests)

 Mechanics to add in the game:
-- Condition (blindness, grab, charm)
+- Condition (grab (on the enemy), charm)
 - Extra effect of elemental damage
 - Special attacks (stats drain, percentile damage, rot, steal, engulf/digest, dispel)
 - New monster and items